-- 7.3-c Stanton School Drop Off Procedure: Students may be dropped off between 8:10-8:30 at door 4 in the front of the school.
-Students will enter and sit down at the cafeteria tables and stay there until school starts. - 7.3-d Stanton School Pick Up Procedure: If you will be picking up your child, you do not need to come into the school.
+- 7.3-c Stanton School Drop Off Procedure: Students may be dropped off between 8:10-8:30.
+Parents can enter the parking lot and drive to the right, making a loop around the basketball hoops.
+Parents will drop off their child at the sidewalk and students will walk to door 4, enter the building, and sit down at the cafeteria tables until school starts. - 7.3-d Stanton School Pick Up Procedure: If you will be picking up your child, you do not need to come into the school.
 Parents can park on the west side of the building, by the basketball hoops.
 Your child will come out door 1 upon dismissal.
 Do not park in front of the school building as the area needs to be kept clear for the buses.